kpfleming/jinjanator-plugins/README.md

 #### plugin_identities

-The hook function which will be called by Jinjanator to allow this plugin to identify itself; the `@plugin_identities_hook` decorator marks the function so that it will be found.
+The hook function which will be called by jinjanator to allow this plugin to identify itself; the `@plugin_identities_hook` decorator marks the function so that it will be found.